dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_4_my_own_radio.md

 1. Solder the pin inputs on the positive line, the negative line, and then two pin inputs on one side oppposite eachother (this is where the antenna will go, so check that the distance is about right)
 If unclear, I used pins and pin inputs so that the entire thing is detachable and not permanent.
 This makes for easier transport and storage.
 2. Solder the button to the breadboard.
 One side is connected with a cable to the positive line.
 The other side diagonal to the first on is connected to one of the pins where the loop coil will go.
-3. Connect the other pin where the loop coil goes the the ground of the breadboard.
+3. Connect the other pin where the loop coil goes to the ground of the breadboard.
 <img src="images_tutorial\breadboard_top.jpg" width="200">
 <img src="images_tutorial\breadboard_side.jpg"
 width="200">